IntSoftDev/NRStationsKMP/README.md

 # NRStations KMP

-A Kotlin library to access UK train stations locations from Android and iOS devices.
+A Kotlin library to retrieve all UK train stations and their locations from Android and iOS devices.

 ## Adding to your project
 ```